jyablonski/doqs/src/content/docs/architecture/nba_project.md

 - Standardized logging
 - Postgres connection management & upserts

-Ensures DRY principles and code consistency across all services.
+Ensures DRY principles and code consistency across services.

 ---

 ### Orchestration (Step Functions)

-- AWS Step Functions orchestrate the daily pipeline (Ingestion → dbt → ML).
+- AWS Step Functions orchestrates the daily pipeline (Ingestion -> dbt -> ML) for $ 0 / month
-- Originally used EventBridge but upgraded for more robust orchestration.
+- It triggers each Task to run in ECS Fargate in a free-tier VM
-- Apache Airflow would be preferred, but opted for Step Functions due to cost-efficiency.
+- Apache Airflow would be preferred, but opted for Step Functions due to cost efficiency

 ---

 ### Database Management

-- A PostgreSQL serves as the core operational DB.
+- Postgres serves as the core database
-- All schemas, users, roles, and permissions managed via Terraform.
+- All schemas, users, roles, and permissions managed via Terraform
-- Least privilege principles are implemented with strict role-based access control.
+- Least privilege principles are implemented with strict role-based access control
-- Hosted on [Aiven](https://console.aiven.io/) which has a forever free-tier database offering

 ```hcl
 module "reporting_schema" {